Arabic epic literature: Fantasy epic literature

 Arabian Nights was not the only Fantasy story that exist in Arabic epic literature.
 Arabic short stories scripts was discovered in 1933 when Hellmut Ritter, a German orientalist, stumbled across it in the mosque of Ayasofya and translated it into his mother tongue.
 An Arabic edition was belatedly printed in 1956.
 It contains stories from the Arab world the stories originating in the 10th century, the title page of this medieval Arab story collection has been lost, but the opening sentence of its introduction declares that these are "al-hikayat al-‘ajiba wa’l-akhbar al-ghariba", which translate in english to "Tales of the Marvellous and News of the Strange".
-The Ottoman sultan Selim the Grim, having defeated the Mamluks in two major battles in Syria and Egypt.
+The Ottoman sultan Selim I, having defeated the Mamluks in two major battles in Syria and Egypt.
 The sultan celebrated his victory by taking Arabic manuscripts and then shipped to Istanbul and distributed among the city’s mosques.
-This is probably how the manuscript of Tales of the Marvellous and News of the Strange ended up in the library of the great mosque of Ayasofya.
-The stories are very old, more than 1,000 years old, Six of these stories were later included in the Arabian Nights, but most of the stories are quite new and are not found in the Arabian nights stories.
+The manuscript of Tales of the Marvellous eventually ended up in the library of the Ayasofya mosque.
+The stories are more than 1,000 years old, Six of these stories were later included in the Arabian Nights, but most of the stories are quite new and are not found in the Arabian nights stories.
 Tales of the Marvellous includes tales of the supernatural, romances, comedy, Bedouin derring-do and one story dealing in apocalyptic prophecy.
 The contents page indicates that the complete manuscript contained 42 chapters, of which only 18 chapters containing 26 tales have survived.

 Dante Alighieri's Divine Comedy, considered the greatest epic of Italian literature, derived many features of and episodes about the hereafter directly or indirectly from Arabic works on Islamic eschatology: the Hadith and the Kitab al-Miraj (translated into Latin in 1264 or shortly before as Liber scalae Machometi, "The Book of Muhammad's Ladder") concerning Muhammad's ascension to Heaven, and the spiritual writings of Ibn Arabi.